LEGO Islands will only affect LEGO Fortnite in one way

 “We’re continuing to try to find ways that when one of us posts something, we add it to the collective toy box and that’s something we want to develop more of over time.
 We don’t have to choose between LEGO Islands and LEGO Fortnite.
 Both have complete teams.

-The upcoming addition of drivable vehicles in LEGO Fortnite adds weight to this statement and it seems that players have nothing to worry about.
-The only impact of LEGO Islands on LEGO Fortnite is adding resources and tools for developers to use.
+The upcoming addition of a vehicle to drive parts in LEGO Fortnite adds weight to this statement and it looks like players have nothing to worry about.
+The only impact LEGO Islands will have on LEGO Fortnite is adding resources and tools for developers to use, according to Merriam.

 LEGO Fortnite is now available to play in Fortnite, along with LEGO Islands, and the Roundtable interview also confirmed that IP themes are an “important priority” for LEGO Fortnite.